 Bio-X Affiliated Faculty

-Dr. Endy's research group works to strengthen the foundations and expand the frontiers of synthetic biology.
+The Endy lab works to strengthen the foundations and expand the frontiers of synthetic biology.
 Their foundational work includes (i) advancing reliable reuse of bio-measurements and -materials via standards that enable coordination of labor, and (ii) developing and integrating measurement and modeling tools for representing and analyzing living matter at whole-cell scales.
-The lab's work beyond the frontiers of current practice includes (iii) bootstrapping biotechnology tools in unconventional organisms (e.g., mealworms, wood fungus, skin microbes), and (iv) exploring the limits of whole-genome recoding and building cells from scratch.
-The Endy lab also supports strategy and policy work related to bio-safety, security, economy, equity, justice, and leadership.
+Their work beyond the frontiers of current practice includes (iii) bootstrapping biotechnology tools in unconventional organisms (e.g., mealworms, wood fungus, skin microbes), and (iv) exploring the limits of whole-genome recoding and building cells from scratch.
+The lab also supports strategy and policy work related to bio-safety, security, economy, equity, justice, and leadership.